vippsas/vipps-developers/common-topics/api-keys.md

 regenerate one subscription key, while still using the other key, without downtime.
 If you want, you can just ignore the second key.

-**Please note:** The header which supplies this subscription key for the Vipps API either `Vipps-Subscription-Key` or `Ocp-Apim-Subscription-Key`, as specified in your API.
+**Please note:** The header which supplies this subscription key for the Vipps API is `Ocp-Apim-Subscription-Key`.
-The background for this is that `Vipps-Subscription-Key` was previously called `Ocp-Apim-Subscription-Key`.
-The legacy name `Ocp-Apim-Subscription-Key` _must still be used in most requests and code_.

 ## Historical note